newlifeoutlook

 What Can COPD Mean for Your Healthy Smile?

 Battling gum disease is an effective way to decrease the risk of developing more serious COPD conditions.
-To eliminate the presence of gum disease bacteria, it’s important to see your dentist for regular cleanings as well as periodontal therapy as needed.
+To eliminate the presence of gum disease bacteria, it’s important to see your dentist for regular cleanings and periodontal therapy as needed.

 Procedures such as a deep cleaning can remove active bacterial plaque in areas that brushing and flossing do not.
 Eliminating this bacteria on a professional level is the first step to managing the condition at home.